merenlab/anvio.org/_posts/2023-10-20-anvio-org-tutorial.md

 ## Step 8) Make a PR

 Once you are done with your post, you should create a Pull Request (PR) on GitHub.
-After we review the PR and merge it into the main branch of the anvio.org repository, your
+After we review the PR and merge it into the main branch of the anvio.org repository, your content will appear on anvio.org shortly after its publication date.
+To see an example of a PR for a new post, check out [the PR for this tutorial](https://github.com/merenlab/anvio.org/pull/26).